Cameroon: Social Pluralism and Development

 NORTHWEST and WESTERN REGION

-Students spend a day at the Batoufam traditional palace and enjoy the privilege of meeting with a traditional leader known in the administrative jargon as "a first degree palace".
-Following the meeting, students are given a guided historic tour of the palace and introduced to local music and dance featuring the sounds and rhythm of drums and traditional xylophones.
-Prior to the visit, students are introduced to the history, chiefdoms, and ceremonies of the Bamilekes.
-The excursion gives students a field-based experience to better understand the traditions and arts of the Bamileke region.
+Students spend a day at the Batoufam traditional palace and enjoy the privilege of meeting with a traditional leader known in the administrative jargon as "a first degree palace."
+Following the meeting, students are given a guided historic tour of the palace and are introduced to local dance and music featuring the sounds and rhythm of drums and traditional xylophones.
+Prior to the visit, students are introduced to the history, chiefdoms, and ceremonies of the Bamiléké.
+The excursion gives students a field-based experience to better understand the traditions and arts of the Bamiléké region.

-Kribi lies along the Gulf of Guinea, at the edge of a tropical rainforest and is home to the Bagheli Pigmies.
+Kribi lies along the Gulf of Guinea, at the edge of a tropical rainforest and is home to the Baka-Bagyeli (pygmies).
 During this excursion, students examine the controversial debate and overall issues surrounding this minority group including their history and current challenges.
-The excursion includes a visit to a pygmy camp, where students engage in conversations with pygmies, observe their life, and participate in local dances.
+The excursion includes a visit to a pygmy camp, where students engage in conversations with pygmies, observe their daily lives, and participate in local dances.

 During this period, students also have a chance to enjoy Kribi's beautiful sandy beaches.